nativelibs4java/Scalaxy/README.md

 	autoCompilerPlugins := true

 	addCompilerPlugin("com.nativelibs4java" %% "scalaxy" % "0.3-SNAPSHOT")

+	scalacOptions += "-Xplugin-require:Scalaxy"

 (please use sbt 0.12.1 or later)

 To see what's happening:

 	SCALAXY_VERBOSE=1 sbt

+Or to see the code after it's been rewritten during compilation:

+	scalacOptions += "-Xprint:scalaxy-rewriter"

 = Hacking =